 Thanks for stopping by.
 This is the place where you can find some of my writing – excerpts from my books, short stories, poetry and links to some of my music too.
 It’s also the place for all my news about upcoming events.

 My latest projects have been keeping me very busy indeed!
 In particular, I have been working with Cordula Marks Venters – an amazing illustrator on a joint project.
 Her artwork really is amazing – check her out here – and the book we are creating together is something very special for both of us.
 Find out more here.
-Not long ago, we hosted a storytelling event at Creative Spaces in Edinburgh, which was so much fun that we have decided to do three more!
-It would be lovely to see you all there at Whitespace Gallery, during the first week of the Edinburgh Fringe Festival.
-Can’t wait!
+Part of the process of creating this book has involved live storytelling events and these have been such a fantastic experience.
+Recently, we hosted a series of shows at the Whitespace gallery as part of the Edinburgh Fringe.

 The book I am writing – “Through the Salt-Mine” is partly set in Berchtesgaden in Bavaria.
-Cordula and I met with the mayor of this beautiful little town recently and we are very excited about the prospect of taking a show over there next year – watch this space for more details.
+Cordula and I met with the mayor of this beautiful little town not long ago and we are very excited about the prospect of taking a show over there next year – watch this space for more details.

 Being in the mountains is very good for my soul – while in Germany, I also wrote a whole bunch of new poems, some of which you can read here.